What is bioinformatics?

 Grzegorz Papaj, 13 May 2020

-Historically, the bioinformatics started to emerge from biological sciences, in particular from biochemistry and molecular biology in the mid-twentieth century, when the two-time Nobel Price winner Frederic Sanger determined the amino acid sequence of insulin.
+Historically, the bioinformatics started to emerge from biological sciences, in particular from biochemistry and molecular biology in the mid-twentieth century, when the two-time Nobel Prize winner Frederic Sanger determined the amino acid sequence of insulin.

 Along with the sequencing of subsequent proteins, it became clear that the generated data are too large to be conveniently stored and analyzed without specialized tools.
 Margaret Oakley Dayhoff, the creator of the first set of all known protein sequences, became a pioneer of biological data computerization.
-Her Atlas of Protein Sequence and Structure from 1995, containing 65 sequences, was published in a book version.
+Her Atlas of Protein Sequence and Structure from 1995, containing 65 sequences, was published as a book.
 After many updates, it became the basis of the published in 1984 first online database of protein sequences: Protein Information Resource (PIR).

 At the same time, analogous sets of nucleotide sequences were created.
 The first published (1982) online DNA sequence database was GenBank, shortly before PIR.
 The launch of GenBank can be considered as a symbolic date for the beginnings of modern bioinformatics.